The Diploma Route to Becoming an Electrician

 The diploma route is the most popular way for adults and career changers to become qualified electricians in the UK.
 It involves completing the City & Guilds 2365 Diploma in Electrical Installation at Level 2 and Level 3, delivered through full-time classroom and workshop-based training at an approved centre.

-Unlike an apprenticeship, which takes 3 to 4 years and requires an employer, the diploma route can be completed in as little as 6 to 8 months.
+Unlike an apprenticeship, which takes 3 to 4 years and requires an employer, the diploma route can be completed in around 8 to 12 months.
 This makes it the fastest route into the electrical trade for those who want to retrain without needing to find an employer first.

 The Level 2 Diploma is your starting point.
 It covers the fundamental knowledge and practical skills you need to understand electrical installation work.
 You do not need any prior qualifications or experience to enrol — the course starts from the very basics and builds your understanding progressively.